• About

 March 16, 2020

 As Canadian businesses begin to deal with the fallout of the novel coronavirus, many are evaluating whether their commercial contracts could be broken by force majeure clauses that cover events outside the parties’ control.
-Preet Bell and Richard Swan comment in this Globe and Mail story.
+Preet Gill and Richard Swan comment in this Globe and Mail story.

 Determining whether a force majeure provision can be triggered involves a number of factors, including the wording of the clause itself and the timing of the contract.
 Preet says: